engaging the land in ecocentric art and science projects engaging the public in new ways to experience the land

 Artist Residency

-Misty Hollow is a 25+ acre private artist residency on the Slippery Rock Creek, close to McConnell’s Mill State Park, Moraine State Park, Camp Allegheny, and the Monastery of the Transfiguration.
-No hunting is permitted on the property.
-Asia Ward, the lead artist, created Misty Hollow in 2024 as a three year research project for her artistic practice.
-In 2027 Misty Hollow will transition into an organization.
-The goal of Misty Hollow is to provide space for artists and other disciplines to engage the land and its resources in a sustainable way by creating ephemeral or artifact driven projects on the property.
-Misty Hollow provides unique opportunities for the public to experience the land through invite only or event based projects.
-Misty Hollow is a safe space for marginalized peoples.
-The property is beautiful, steep and rugged.
+Misty Hollow is a private artist residency on the Slippery Rock Creek, close to McConnell’s Mill State Park, Moraine State Park, Camp Allegheny, and the Monastery of the Transfiguration.
+Residencies support cross disciplinary work in the humanities and the sciences by providing space for artists and other disciplines to engage the land and its resources collaboratively through the creation of material/natural projects on the property.
+Misty Hollow provides unique opportunities for the public to experience the land through invite only or event based projects off site.
+Residents receive financial support, rustic living accommodations, connections to regional experts and organizations, use of natural resources, general mentorship and help.
+Open to 21+ emerging artists and professionals.
+Misty Hollow is not wheelchair accessible.

 Current Artist in Residence